 Unfortunately for McIlrath, a devastating knee injury derailed his career.
 Through the 2016-17 season, he only played 38 games with the franchise that drafted him, registering just four points in the process.
 Due to this, he was traded to the Panthers in 2016-17, then was traded again at the 2017 deadline to the Red Wings.

-Since joining Detroit, McIlrath carved out a niche with the franchise, acting as an NHL call up when the rebuilding Red Wings needed a player to fill in the gaps.
-He did enough to earn a two-year extension through the 2020-21 season, which will keep him with the franchise as a veteran presence on their AHL roster.
+After joining Detroit, McIlrath carved out a niche with the franchise, acting as an NHL call-up when the rebuilding Red Wings needed a player to fill in the gaps.
+While he departed the team in 2021, he joined the Washington Capitals organization in order to add a veteran player to their AHL team, the Hershey Bears.

 The 2010 Top 10 Saw Everything